Ceres-Blockchain-Solutions/pont-network/README.md

 # Pont Network
 Pont Network offers a revolutionary blockchain-based solution to transform record-keeping in the maritime industry.
 By leveraging the power of blockchain technology, Pont Network creates a secure, tamper-proof, and transparent record of a ship's history.
+<br><br>
+Pont offers real-time visibility and tracking for all observer stations, improving tracking efficiency and minimizing delays.
+As a blockchain solution, it ensures a secure and decentralized system with immutable records and distributed storage, effectively eliminating fraudulent activities and maintaining data integrity.
+Additionally, Pont enhances cybersecurity by implementing robust protocols to safeguard against data breaches and unauthorized access.

 ## Progress so far
 🤝 Working on collaboration with the Faculty of Maritime Studies in Rijeka, one of the most prestigious maritime faculties in Europe. <br>